punits152/EDA/README.md

 # Objective
-These are my notes aboud EDA.
+These are my notes about EDA.
 I have written answers for various types of question.